-Originally focused at law enforcement as a result of legal positivism, restorative justice is a new paradigm for the purpose of punishment that analyzes the sources of law from legal values obtained from local wisdom values. customary law) and a feeling of justice that exists in society.
-The goal of restorative justice is to bring victims, offenders, and members of the community together for discussion and consensus.
+Originally focused at law enforcement as a result of legal positivism.
+It is a new paradigm for the purpose of punishment that analyzes the sources of law from legal values obtained from local wisdom values in society.
+The goals is to bring victims, offenders, and members of the community together for discussion and consensus.
 This process is guided by law enforcement officials from the police, attorney, and court levels.
-Legally speaking, especially in certain situations, like instances involving minors, the case file no longer needs to be submitted to the prosecutor's office if the Restorative Justice agreement has been struck at the police level.
+Especially in creatin situations, like instances involving minors, the case file no longer needs to be submitted to the prosecutor's office if the Restorative Justice agreement has been struck at the police level.
 Similar cases include those involving minor offenses (Tipiring) and ladies who have run afoul of the law (PBH).
-A sign of the resocialization of the offender's obligation as a citizen is the restoration of justice efforts to apply reparations to crime victims in the context of the relationship between the victim and the perpetrator.
-Restorative justice is founded on the admirable principles of justice that exist in society.
-The "rule of law" must be applied while settling criminal cases in order to give consideration to the rights of a suspect, defendant, or convicted party.
-This is necessary for the implementation of restorative justice.
+A sign of the resocialization of the offender's obligation as a citizen is the restoration in an effort to implement reparations for victims of crime in the context of the relationship between the victim and the perpetrator.
+In addition, it is also based on the admirable principles of justice that exist in society.
+Legal rules must be applied in the settlement of criminal cases by taking into account the rights of suspects, defendants or convicts.
+It is necessary for the implementation of restorative justice.